When to start with the Design and Development process?

 - roles and responsibilities

 - When D&D reviews are mandatory (usually after each development stage, but sometimes more frequently)

 - methods to perform verification between the D&D outputs and D&D inputs.

-A larger team should collect D&D inputs with a broad range of experience and specialism (design, electrical, process, material engineer, marketing/sales, clinical trial experts etc.).
+A larger team should collect D&D inputs with a broad range of experience and specialism (design, electrical, process, material engineering, marketing/sales, clinical trial experts etc.).
 Sources to define your inputs are the user needs, experience with prototypes, competitors’ products, previous (older) products, industry standards, etc.

 Design and Development Process

 The actual design and development process can commence when the user needs and D&D inputs are defined (at least the first draft).
 Standard project management rules apply to ensure that the D&D process is effective, efficient, controlled and on time.
-The project manager must organize regular team meetings, and D&D review meetings to ensure the project is on the right track and no design creep occurs.
+The project manager must organize regular team meetings and D&D review meetings to ensure the project is on the right track and no design creep occurs.

 Design and Development Outputs

 Outputs are verifiable results related to the input characteristics of the product that are essential for its safe and proper use.
 The output of the D&D process results in the specifications for purchasing, production, and service and reference to the acceptance criteria.
 Outputs can be

 - Design drawing with all its dimensions of the semi-finished parts and the final product,